Skip to main content

 #9Five Points14

-LoDo leads all Denver neighborhoods with 93 noise complaints in the current 12-month period, representing 6% of all filings citywide.
-Capitol Hill (58) and RiNo (58) round out the top three.
+LoDo leads all Denver neighborhoods with 97 noise complaints in the current 12-month period, representing 6% of all filings citywide.
+RiNo (75) and Capitol Hill (55) round out the top three.
 These rankings track the density of late-night entertainment relative to residential population — neighborhoods with many bars and music venues per residential block consistently generate the highest complaint volumes.
 The heat map above lets you explore exact complaint clusters within each neighborhood.

 When Are Denver Noise Complaints Highest?